 But when it all happens at once—and it always seems to happen all at once—the overwhelming realization that I can’t do it all—that I am not doing enough to handle it all—hits me like a ton of bricks.

-It brings me to my bed with my knees tucked in and I have to admit to myself that I can’t do it all.
+It brings me to my bed with my knees tucked in and I have to admit to myself I can’t do it all.
 I am only one person and I am not superhuman, even if my kids think I am.

 Something is going to give, in addition to my sanity and my puffed up ego thinking I had all my stuff pulled together.